[Exclusive] MEPs blacklisted for fake election-monitoring trips

 "It's often a gateway to corruption, via financial gifts or even games of [sexual] seduction, which later creates corrupt networks in European institutions," Schiffer added.

-"It undermines our [the EP's] credibility and it also harms the work of other legitimate election-observation bodies, such as ODIHR," Viola von Cramon-Taubadel, a German Green MEP, also told this website, referring to the Office for Democratic Institutions and Human Rights, a Warsaw-based European election watchdog.
+"It undermines our [the EP's] credibility and it also harms the work of other legitimate election-observation bodies, such as ODIHR," Viola von Cramon-Taubadel, a German Green MEP, also told this website, referring to the Office for Democratic Institutions and Human Rights, a Warsaw-based European election-watchdog.

 Going public